Use the moon to find Jupiter and Saturn in late May and early June

-Category: Space Hits: 3The waning moon swings by 4 morning planets in late May and early June 2021.
+Category: Space Hits: 8The waning moon swings by 4 morning planets in late May and early June 2021.
 Jupiter is very bright.
 Saturn is moderately bright.
 Neptune and Pluto cannot be seen with the eye.

 In late May and early June 2021, the moon is in the morning sky, sweeping past two bright planets – the two outer solar system gas giants – golden Saturn and bright Jupiter.
 Unless you’re a night owl, you probably won’t see the moon, Saturn and Jupiter rising into your sky before your bedtime.
 But they’ll be glorious before dawn.
 Look for the threesome – the moon, Saturn and Jupiter – along the path that the sun and moon travel across your sky.
 They’ll be visible just before dawn, and (in the case of Jupiter and the moon), as dawn is beginning to break.